vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 - Type: `boolean`
 - Default value: value in themeConfig

-Whether path navigation is enabled on the current page
+Whether path navigation is enabled on the current page.

 ### breadcrumbIcon

 - Type: `boolean`
 - Default value: value in themeConfig

-Whether path navigation icon is enabled on the current page
+Whether path navigation icon is enabled on the current page.

 ### navbar